BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 end
 ```

-## Pattern Matching in A Function Clause
+## Pattern Matching In A Function Clause

 We can omit the `=` when pattern matching in a function.